KyuriP/Discovering_CCM/README.md

 ## Ethics & Access
 Approval for this study has been granted by the Ethical Review Board of the Faculty of Social and Behavioural Sciences [(FETC)](https://ferb.sites.uu.nl/) at Utrecht University, with reference numbers 22-1810 and 22-1825.
-(see the confirmation of approval: [embed]https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval2.pdf[/embed], [embed]https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval1.pdf[/embed]).
+(see the confirmation of approval: [fetcapproval1.pdf](https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval1.pdf), [fetcapproval2.pdf](https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval2.pdf).

 This repository, which serves as an archive of the study is accessible to the public on [GitHub](https://github.com/KyuriP/Thesis_KP) under the license type of `GNU General Public License v3.0`.

 ## Contact
 The public accessibility of the project repository is maintained by Kyuri Park.
-For any inquiries or feedback about the study, please feel free to contact [Kyuri Park](https://kyurip.github.io/).
+For any inquiries or feedback about the project, please feel free to contact [Kyuri Park](https://kyurip.github.io/).